Welcome RadioReference.com Listeners to Broadcastify!

 Feed Notes

-This Uniden BCT8 scanner is scanning these railroad dispatchers: Boyer East, Glacier, Missoula MRL, MMT RR, plus local 'road' channel and maintainence of way channels.
+This Uniden BCT8 scanner is scanning these railroad dispatchers: Boyer East, Glacier, Missoula MRL, plus local 'road' channel and maintainence of way channels.
 You might also hear hotbox detectors talking to the trains near Olney and Columbia Falls and Coram.

 This feed is near the siding of Lupfer which is about 11 miles west of the Whitefish train depot.
 You'll hear trains as far away as the Coram siding to the east and Brimstone siding to the west.
 On occasion under the right atomospheric conditions the Missoula MRL railroad dispatcher will be heard as well.
-Mission Mountain Railroad has been added, they operate from Columbia Falls to Kalispell and Stryker to Eureka

 Railroad: Burlington Northern Santa Fe Railroad Company